mone27/Tonio-V98T-boardgame/README.md

 Then to start the application, run the method [DesktopLauncher.main](desktop/src/it/unibz/inf/pp/clash/DesktopLauncher.java) (in your running configuration, you may need to specify `assets` as the Java working directory).

+On macOS, you may need to add `-XstartOnFirstThread` as a JVM option.

 ## Design